anr2me/modal-dynamo/README.md

 - **Discovery** uses `--discovery-backend file` — no etcd or NATS cluster needed, since each class is a single aggregated worker with nothing to discover.
 - **Crash watchdog**: the two subprocesses fate-share.
 If either one dies for any reason while the container is serving traffic, a background thread terminates the other, so the container never silently runs half-alive.
 See `start_crash_watchdog()` in the source.
 - **Memory snapshotting** (Modal's GPU + CPU memory snapshot feature) is preserved from the original SGLang example: each worker is warmed up and put to sleep before the snapshot is taken, then woken on restore.
+- **Model pre-download at build time**: `download_model()` runs as a CPU-only `Image.run_function` build step in all three images, before any GPU step.
+It pulls `MODEL_NAME`/`MODEL_REVISION` into the shared `huggingface-cache` Volume via `huggingface_hub.snapshot_download`, so the weights are already on disk the moment a GPU container starts — no live, billed GPU time spent waiting on a multi-GB download.
+All three images mount the same Volume, so only the first one built actually downloads anything over the network; the other two find the weights already there.

 ## Requirements